Use of oral melatonin in female patients with acne and associated sleep quality disturbances

 Abstract

-AIMS: To evaluate the effect of oral melatonin intake on the severity of acne and quality of life in women.
+AIM: To evaluate the effect of oral melatonin intake on acne severity and quality of life in women.

 Full Text